Grief circles and Guided Death Meditations

 The pregnancies that ended.

-The mothers we have lost.
+The mothers we ache for.

-We will gather in a small, intimate circle to sit with the returning light of spring, to acknowledge the lives that passed through us, and to be held in the presence of the Great Mother who holds all cycles of life and loss.
+We will gather in intimate circle to acknowledge the lives that passed through us, the dreams we carry, and the tenderness of living within the sacred cycles of birth, loss, motherhood and transformation.

 I look forward to welcoming you x